et0and/portfolio-redux/content/projects.md

 ↳ A database of artists from Asia

 [Chess](/projects/chess)
-↳ Study into the game of chess, including different openings and strategies of play
+↳ Some notes on the game of chess

 [Church Yard](/projects/church-yard)
 ↳ A research archive on Søren Kierkegaard